ranchor/system-design/problems/web_crawler.md

 ![](../resources/problems/web_crawler/mapping-table.png)
 ### HTML Downloader
-#### How to deal with different error code during fetch of url ?
-404(non found), 503(retry), 429(retry), 401 & 403(unauthorzied)
-Blacklist NO SQL store - write in case of 404, 401 and 403
-Worker can put into DLQ during 5xx or 401, 403 error
-#### What about if we fail to fetch a URL?
+#### What About if We Fail to Fetch a URL or downloader goes down ?
-SQS with Exponential Backoff: Retry logic with backoff, moving to a dead-letter queue after several retries.
+- Use SQS with Exponential Backoff: Implement retry logic with backoff, moving to a dead-letter queue after several retries.
-#### What happens if a downloader goes down?
-URLs stay in the queue until confirmed fetched, handled by another crawler if necessary/ SQS's built-in support for retries and exponential backoff and the ease with which visibility timeouts can be configured, we'll use SQS for our system.
+- Ensure URLs stay in the queue until confirmed fetched, handled by another crawler if necessary.
+#### How to Deal with Different Error Codes During Fetch of URL?
+- **404 (Not Found), 401 (Unauthorized), 403 (Forbidden):**
+  - Add to Blacklist NoSQL store to avoid re-crawling.
+- **429 (Too Many Requests), 503 (Service Unavailable):**
+  - Retry with exponential backoff.
+- **5xx Errors:**
+  - Put URL into Dead Letter Queue (DLQ) for manual review or later retry.

-#### Ensure politeness
+#### Ensure Politeness
 - Implement rate limiting per domain using redis
 - Use user-agent strings to identify the crawler.
 - We also implement Crawl-delay